If you’re looking to build muscle, lose some weight and get leaner, or both—then you’ll likely want to grab a protein powder.

 You might have heard in the news that eating a lot of protein, in general, is bad for your liver or kidney function.
 Dr. Eric Helms reviewed this topic in his academic research review (MASS vol. 2, issue 4).
 He said that according to the research, it seems to be saying the opposite: that there is no reason to be concerned.
 In one study, they tracked people for 2 years on a very high protein diet, and there were no changes in kidney or liver markers.
 What if you heard that eating a lot of protein causes cancer?
 Well, if you’d like to go through the debunking of the latest fake news on eating a hearty amount of protein, check out Examine.com’s research breakdown.

-So, lots of protein is okay, but are there side effects from taking protein powder?
+What side effects are there from taking protein powder?

 As with any supplement, before we look at how effective it is, we must ask: is it safe?